gawatu/windowsserverdocs/WindowsServerDocs/administration/system-insights/system-insights-capabilities.md

 This topic also describes the data sources, prediction timelines, and prediction statuses used for the default capabilities.

 ## Capability overview
 A System Insights capability is a machine learning or statistics model that analyzes system data to help give you increased insight into the functioning of your deployment.
+System Insights introduces an initial set of default capabilities, as well as allows you to add new capabilities dynamically, without needing to update the operating system.

+>[!NOTE]
-System Insights introduces an initial set of default capabilities, as well as allows you to add new capabilities dynamically, without updating the operating system.
-Detailed documentation explaining how to create and add new capabilities will be available soon, and the [System Insights management](system-insights-management.md) provides more high-level information about this functionality.
+>[Detailed documentation explaining how to create and add new capabilities will be available soon, and the [System Insights management](system-insights-management.md) provides more high-level information about this functionality.]

-Each capability runs locally on each Windows Server instance, helping administrators proactively detect and address problematic issues in their deployments.
+Additionally, each capability runs locally on each Windows Server instance, helping administrators proactively detect and address problematic issues in their deployments.
+Capabilities run locally on each server instance, and they can be managed individually, allowing you to seamlessly leverage these capabilities to detect and address problematic issues in your deployments.

 ### Capability outputs
-When a capability is invoked, it provides an output to help explain the result of the analysis or prediction.
+When a capability is invoked, it provides an output to help explain the result of its analysis or prediction.
 Each output must contain a **Status** and a **Status Description** to describe the prediction, and each result can optionally contain capability-specific data associated with the prediction.
 The **Status Description** helps explain the **Status** reported by the capability, and the capability reports either an **OK**, **Warning**, or **Critical** status.
-Additionally, a capability can use an **Error**, or **None** status if no prediction was made.
-Together, the capability statuses and their intuitive meanings are as follows:
+Additionally, a capability can use an **Error** or **None** status if no prediction was made.
+Together, here are the possible capability statuses and their basic meanings:

 - **Ok** - Everything looks good.
 - **Warning** - No immediate attention required, but you should take a look.